History of clothing in the Indian subcontinent

-History of clothing in the Indian subcontinent can be traced to the Indus Valley civilization or earlier.
+History of clothing in the Indian subcontinent can be traced to the Indus Valley civilisation or earlier.
 Indians have mainly worn clothing made up of locally grown cotton.
 India was one of the first places where cotton was cultivated and used even as early as 2500 BCE during the Harappan era.
 The remnants of the ancient Indian clothing can be found in the figurines discovered from the sites near the Indus Valley civilisation, the rock-cut sculptures, the cave paintings, and human art forms found in temples and monuments.
 These scriptures view the figures of human wearing clothes which can be wrapped around the body.
-Taking the instances of the sari to that of turban and the dhoti, the traditional Indian wears were mostly tied around the body in various ways.
+Taking the instances of the sari, the bandana, to that of the turban and the dhoti; the traditional Indian wears were mostly tied around the body in various ways.

 Indus Valley Civilisation period

 Evidence for textiles in Indus Valley civilisation are not available from preserved textiles but from impressions made into clay and from preserved pseudomorphs.
 The only evidence found for clothing is from iconography and some unearthed Harappan figurines which are usually unclothed.
 These little depictions show that usually men wore a long cloth wrapped over their waist and fastened it at the back (just like a close clinging dhoti).
-Turban was also in custom in some communities as shown by some of the male figurines.
+A turban was worn in some communities as shown by some of the male figurines.
 Evidence also shows that there was a tradition of wearing a long robe over the left shoulder in higher class society to show their opulence.
-The normal attire of the women at that time was a very scanty skirt up to knee length leaving the waist bare.
-Cotton made headdresses were also worn by the women.
+The normal attire of the women at that time was a skirt up to knee length, leaving the waist bare.
+Headdresses were also worn by the women.
 Women also wore long skirt, stitched tight tunic on their upper body and trousers as well.
 Inferences from mother goddess statue from Delhi National Museum suggests female wearing a short tunic with a short skirt and trousers.
 There also evidences of men wearing trousers, conical gown/tunic with an upper waist band.
 The mother goddess statues show women also wearing heavy earrings which were also pretty common in the historic period of India and also depict with heavy necklaces with overhanging medallion with holes in them for gemstones.
-Female statues and terracotta arts and figurines like a dancing girl also depict long hairs probably braided and draped in cloth.
+Female statues and terracotta arts and figurines like a dancing girl also depict long hair probably braided and draped in cloth.

-Fibre for clothing generally used were cotton, flax, silk, wool, linen, leather, etc. One fragment of colored cloth is available in pieces of evidence which are dyed with red madder show that people in Harappan civilisation dyed their cotton clothes with a range of colors.
+Fibre for clothing generally used were cotton, flax, silk, wool, linen, leather, etc. One fragment of coloured cloth is available in pieces of evidence which are dyed with red madder show that people in Harappan civilisation dyed their cotton clothes with a range of colours.